JoFyNi/IntelliJ_Java_FileFinderProject/README.md

  - Help button shows how everything is working (Fields / Buttons)

 Coming improvements:
- - search List -> searches for all written files
+ - search List -> searches for all written files (bug fixes)
  - auto-detect drivers -> selected Driver -> searching only on selected driver
  - Database
+ - test phase -> test classes, bug fixes etc.
  - ?

 ![img.png](img.png)

 What I learned:
  - How to connect variables with each other